aws-powertools/powertools-lambda-typescript/docs/getting-started/lambda-layers.md

     });
     ```

-    Check the [documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs.BundlingOptions.html#externalmodules) for more details.
+    Check the AWS CDK `NodeJsFunction` [documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs.BundlingOptions.html#externalmodules) for more details.

-    You can also use AWS SSM Parameter Store to dynamically add Powertools for AWS Lambda and resolve the Layer ARN from SSM Parameter Store in your code, allowing you to pin to `latest` or a specific Powertools for AWS Lambda version.
+    You can also use AWS SSM Parameter Store to dynamically resolve the Layer ARN from SSM Parameter Store and add the toolkit in your code, allowing you to pin to `latest` or a specific Powertools for AWS version.

     ```typescript hl_lines="5 15-17"
     import { Stack } from 'aws-cdk-lib';